 - Place on the prepared pan and bake for 15 minutes, flipping the patties over half way through baking time.

-- Alternatively, fry in hot oil in a skillet, about 5 - 7 minutes on each side.
+- Alternatively, fry in a high-heat oil, like avocado oil, in a skillet, about 5 - 7 minutes on each side.
 Drain on paper towel to remove excess oil.

 Creamy Lime Yogurt Sauce